+Home Museum Wanted Email Specs Previous Next

 The Model 31 has a magnetic tape cartridge drive that can be used to store programs and content of data registers.
 It is a sequential file type device, with file 0 being the first file on the tape, followed by file 1, etc. Up to 6 files can exist on a tape, with the [TO TAPE] and [FROM TAPE] keys on the keyboard allowing the tape to be positioned to a given file and have content read/written to/from the tape.
 Reads and writes to the tape device can be performed as programmed instructions, making program chaining and overlays possible.

-Sincere thanks to Gary Laroff for access to old Tektronix Calculator Division Archive Material as well as a large donation of Tektronix 31 calculators, accessories, and Tek 21/31 documentation.
+Profound thanks to Gary Laroff, former Tektronix Calculator Division Marketing Manager, for providing old Tektronix Calculator Division Archive Materials as well as a large donation of Tektronix 31 calculators, accessories, and Tek 21/31 documentation.